“Reasonable” or “Liberal” Parenting Time: Clarkston, Waterford Lawyer

 In an ideal world, both parents would be able to agree on the specific days and times that each would have the child, and would accommodate each other’s’ schedules.
 When parents are agreeable and cooperative it causes less stress and less psychological damage to the child.
 Unfortunately, however, many times one parent is uncooperative and/or unwilling to be accommodating.
 When this happens and the parents cannot agree on parenting time, the Court will have to determine parenting time.

-Common Visitation Arrangements: Clarkston, Waterford Lawyer
+Common Visitation & Parenting Time Arrangements: Clarkston Lawyer

 In Michigan, it is common for the Court to allow the child to live during the week with the parent who can provide the most stable environment, giving preference to the parent who can provide the most stable and supportive environment for the child’s health, education and emotional well-being.
 The non-custodial parent is then typically (though not always) allowed to see the child one evening during every week, as well as every-other weekend, and on alternating holidays, and for 2 to 4 weeks during summer vacations from school.
 And the trend is to allow more expansive alternate weekend parenting time as well as more flexible vacation periods for both parents.